Brandenburg Gate symbolizes Berlin’s division into East and West – and, since the fall of the Berlin Wall, it stands for a reunited Germany.

 After WW II ended, the governments of East and West Berlin joined hands to restore Brandenburg Gate to its former glory.

-Roland Reagan’s speech at Brandenburg Gate
+Ronald Reagan’s speech at Brandenburg Gate

 On 12 June 1987, US President Ronald Reagan made his rousing speech standing in front of the Brandenburg Gate.

-He said, “As long as this gate is closed […] it is not the German question alone that remains open, but the question of freedom for all mankind […].
+He said, “As long as this Gate is closed […] it is not the German question alone that remains open, but the question of freedom for all mankind […].

-He followed it up with a “Mr. Gorbachev, open this gate!
+He followed it up with a “Mr. Gorbachev, open this Gate!
 Mr. Gorbachev, tear down this wall!”

 On 22 December 1989, Brandenburg Gate was opened for good when West German Chancellor Helmut Kohl walked through it to meet East German Premier Hans Modrow.